sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 > **data (scope) → attributes → DOM**

 as a single, one-way pipeline.
-As a concrete reference implementation of this principle, the document refers to **Nablla** (working name), but the model itself is intended to be independent of any specific implementation.
+As a concrete reference implementation of this principle, the document refers to **Sercrod** (working name), but the model itself is intended to be independent of any specific implementation.

 In contemporary Web development, many approaches have been proposed to abstract DOM updates, including virtual DOM based and declarative UI systems.
 These often maintain an internal virtual structure and compute differences to apply to the actual DOM.

-By contrast, Nablla does not maintain a virtual structure.
+By contrast, Sercrod does not maintain a virtual structure.
 It treats HTML attributes and the DOM itself as the primary carriers of UI description, and expresses UI changes as a linear flow:

 > **change in data ⇒ update of attributes ⇒ reconstruction of the DOM**

 Here, **attribute-first** means that the official representation of UI state is concentrated in attributes and the DOM, without maintaining any separate source of truth.

-Nablla uses Custom Elements (Web Components), but it does **not** rely on hidden rendering optimizations or special partial repaint behavior provided by Web Components.
+Sercrod uses Custom Elements (Web Components), but it does **not** rely on hidden rendering optimizations or special partial repaint behavior provided by Web Components.
 The main observations are:

 - Browsers, DOM parsers, or virtual browsers execute layout and paint according to JavaScript-driven DOM operations.
 - Using Web Components does not, by itself, provide special differential rendering semantics.

-Nablla is instead characterized by the way it encapsulates an **attribute-first UI model** inside Custom Elements, and then runs it directly on top of the standard DOM engine of the browser or DOM runtime.
+Sercrod is instead characterized by the way it encapsulates an **attribute-first UI model** inside Custom Elements, and then runs it directly on top of the standard DOM engine of the browser or DOM runtime.

-The purpose of this document is not to advertise Nablla as a product, but to record the design and observational results as:
+The purpose of this document is not to advertise Sercrod as a product, but to record the design and observational results as:

 - a conceptual description of an attribute-driven model
 - a formalization of the internal model (scope, attributes, DOM)